SkyCity fire: waterproofing subcontractor calls for FENZ to withdraw report

 The subcontracting company which supplied materials for the waterproofing roofing membrane on the NZ International Convention Centre roof has called for Fire and Emergency Services to withdraw its SkyCity fire report.

-MPM Waterproofing, a subcontractor to Fletcher Construction, has released a statement strongly rejecting report out this morning.
+MPM Waterproofing, a subcontractor to Fletcher Construction, has released a statement strongly rejecting the report out this morning.

 The Onehunga-based business supplied the materials which were being applied on October 22 when the fire broke out.
 It also worked with a subcontractor to supply the staff to install the membrane.